h0lycrap/cs7641-group7/README.md

 # Learning Frameworks for Various Airfoils

 ## I. Introduction
-Even though Computational Fluid dynamics (CFD) is relative cheaper compared to physical experiments, it is very complicated and computationally expensive to get accurate results.
-Such disadvantages can be problematic during designing processes which require multiple design iterations.
-Even if the dimensionality of the airfoil is reduced from Cartesian coordinates to PARSEC parameters, finding optimal airfoil is not a trivial task.
-However, machine learning can be used to curtail time to determine optimal airfoil properties by providing prediction almost instantaneously.
+Although Computational Fluid Dynamics (CFD) surpasses experimental techniques in terms of time, cost and overall simplicity (this is attributed to the various complexities associated with the experimental setup), it is a nontrivial technique which necessitates significant amounts of computational cost to obtain accurate results (i.e. results comparable to those obtained using experimentation).
+Such factors prove to be sufficiently problematic during iterative design procedures.
+Dimensionality is one such issue associated with CFD.
+Though dimensionality may be addressed through altering coordinates from Cartesian to PARSEC parameters, the resulting shape may not be optimal.
+In particular, obtaining an optimal airfoil shape for given flight conditions is an arduous task.
+Such an optimization problem incorporates many factors, often times involving latent variables in the process, and may even lead itself to a multidisciplinary design optimization (MDO) problem.
+To this end, Machine Learning presents itself as the hero in disguise; we may leverage learning to curtail the time necessary to ascertain the aforementioned optimal airfoil properties.
 ## II.
 Problem Statement
-Given dataset with airfoil parameters and associated aerodynamic performances, clustering and neural network will be trained to predict aerodynamic properties as accurate as possible.
-The goal is to find ideal clustering method and number of clusters for clustering and appropriate architecture of the network and its associated weight for neural network.
+The problem at hand is presented as follows; given a dataset with airfoil parameters and corresponging aerodynamic performances, clustering will be conducted and neural networks will be trained to predict sufficiently accurate aerodynamic properties of interest.
+The objective at hand is to determine an ideal clustering method as well as an optimal number of clusters for the cluster analysis.
+Additionally, we seek to determine an architecture, along with associated weights, which properly models the given network.

 ## III.
 Data Collection